michaelsharpe/hashmap/README.md

 HashMapp is an application built utilizing Ruby on Rails to allow users to tag geographic locations of interest, organize collections, and share their collections with friends.
 It is a fresh concept that works with digital information and physical space to add a new level of exploration to our everday world.

+## What does it do? ##

+HashMapp is at its core a way for users to store useful information in geographic locations and to make their findings accessible to the world.
+A user can create new markers, add a description, upload a picture and then finally add tags.
+A user can then create a collection of tags that they are watching out for.
+They can toggle tag visibility on and off and see the tags around them update.

 ## Technologies used ##

 HashMapp is built on a few core technologies: